Monthly Restaurant Trends Review

 In fact, less than a third of all Casual Dining chains tracked were able to achieve positive same-store sales growth during April.

-Segment Focus
+Segment Focus Deep Dive

-Fast Casual: Current Performance Trends
+Current Performance Trends in Fast Casual

 Overall, limited service restaurants performed better than full service restaurants over the last five years.